krizshelbenaly/AmaysimTechnicalTest_Cabral/README.md

 -
 In the terminal/command line, go to the location of TestSuites directory

-For macOS, run the following command in the terminal:
+For macOS, run the following command:

     robot referralTests.robot

-For Windows, run the following in the command line:
+For Windows, run the following:

     python -m robot referralTests.robot